SimCmngs/SupportDocs-AI-Automation/README.md

 - ❌ Difficulty in keeping PDF documentation up-to-date

 ## 💡 Solution:
-After doing some research, I chose to implement the documentation tool `Scribe`, an AI-powered tool that automates the documenation process, by analysing recorded actions and generating professionally structured user guides.
+After doing some research, I chose to implement `Scribe`, an AI-powered tool that automates the documenation process, by analysing recorded actions and generating professionally structured user guides.

 `Scribe` was able to address each of the identified problem statements and offered the following key features:
 - ✅ AI-Generated step instructions and formatting